 Wasaho Ininîwimowin – Fort Severn Cree Dictionary Edited by Marguerite MacKenzie.
 Web dictionary development by Marie-Odile Junker and Marguerite MacKenzie.
 2015-2017.

-Moose and Swampy Cree Dictionary Edited by C. Douglas Ellis.
+Moose and Swampy Cree Glossary Edited by C. Douglas Ellis.
 Web dictionary development by Marie-Odile Junker.
 2014.
-Expanded in 2017
+Expanded in 2017.

 Michif Dictionary Edited by Nicole Rosen.
 Web dictionary development by Marie-Odile Junker and Nicole Rosen.
 2015.

 Naskapi Dictionary Edited by Marguerite MacKenzie and Bill Jancewicz.
 Web dictionary development by Marie-Odile Junker, Bill Jancewicz and Marguerite MacKenzie.
 2015.